madebits/madebits.github.io/blog/2019/2019-03-04-Vim-For-Casual-User.md

 * `w!` force write read-only file.
 * `w !sudo tee % > /dev/null` yes, no one remembers this one, but it will force write some file open without `sudo` as `sudo` (basically this means write buffer and pipe it via *sudo* using *tee* to filename).
     - If you can plan in advance, use `SUDO_EDITOR=vim sudo -e somefile` to edit a file as *sudo* using Vim.
-* As noted before, `:q!` will not save your text and exit (you still have the nice memory of writing it) and `:qa!` will exit even if you have more than buffer.
+* As noted before, `:q!` will not save your text and exit (you still have the nice memory of writing it) and `:qa!` will exit even if you have more than one buffer.

 A few quirks: